Honda Integra (fourth generation): Oceania

 In Australia, the Integra was available in four models: the base model, simply named Integra, Luxury, Type R and Type S. The base Integra was simply the Japanese-market iS, while the Luxury added accessories like leather seats and a sunroof.
 Australian Type Rs were different from the JDM models, as they were not equipped with all of the features of the latter.
 They lacked the Brembo braking system, used the 200 hp K20A2 in place of the slightly more powerful K20A, and regular 16-inch 5-spoke wheels, painted in gun metal or white, were used instead of the 17-inch, 5 dual-spokes.
-However, the Australian Type R does retain the JDM model's helical limited slip differential, and full Type R interior (MOMO steering wheel, aluminum pedals and shift knob, Recaro seats and color matched carpets) and aero (wing and front/rear bumper lips).
-The Type R was dropped in 2004, and replaced by the Type S, which was mechanically identical to the USDM RSX Type-S (though it did lack cruise control), but badged like the JDM Type S. With the Integra's refresh in 2004, the base model was dropped.
-The only trims available in 2006 was the Luxury and Type S. Black was the only interior color available for the redesign.
+However, the Australian Type R does retain the JDM model's helical limited-slip differential, and full Type R interior (MOMO steering wheel, aluminum pedals and shift knob, Recaro seats and color matched carpets) and aero (wing and front/rear bumper lips).
+The Type R was dropped in 2004, and replaced by the Type-S, which was mechanically identical to the USDM RSX Type-S (though it did lack cruise control), but badged like the JDM Type-S. With the Integra's refresh in 2004, the base model was dropped.
+The only trims available in 2006 was the Luxury and Type-S. Black was the only interior color available for the redesign.
 For facelifted Oceanic models, extra strengthening was given to fit higher safety regulations.

 New Zealand only had two models, the VTi and Type R. The VTi came standard with alloy wheels, but was otherwise the same as the JDM iS.
 The Type R was also replaced by the Type-S like Australia in 2004.
 NZDM Type R models are the same as AUDM ones, but did not have ABS.

 United States

-In the US, the Acura RSX was available in two models: the base model, simply named RSX and the Type-S. The RSX came standard with numerous features, such as cruise control, 4-wheel disc brakes with ABS, power windows and a power moonroof.
+In the US, the Acura RSX was available in two models: the base model, simply named RSX, and the Type-S. The RSX came standard with features such as cruise control, 4-wheel disc brakes with ABS, power windows and a power moonroof.
 The RSX came with the 160 whp 2.0L DOHC i-VTEC 4-cylinder K20A3 engine throughout the entire production run.

 Sport cloth seats were standard with optional perforated leather interior.
 Also available were optional 16-inch 7-spoke alloy wheels, which were very similar to those of the USDM DC2 Integra Type R (only 1 inch larger).
 The base model RSX was available with either a 5-speed manual or a 5-speed automatic transmission with Sequential SportShift and Grade Logic Control.